Getting Started

 "Write a PRD for [feature name]"

-Claude generates structured requirements with acceptance criteria.
+The model generates structured requirements with acceptance criteria.
 Accept it, then continue: "Write a spec for PRD-001", "Create a plan for SPEC-001".
 Each step feeds the next.

 Capture decisions as you go: